Scott Beard Leadership Circle

 Troi Carlton (Sonoma State University)

-Eric Dickson (Truman State University)
+Eric Freedman (Truman State University)

 Susan Hangen (Ramapo College)